mariusandra/pigeon-maps/README.md

 # fully-react-map

+## Demo

+See a demo here: https://mariusandra.github.io/fully-react-map/ (using maps from Wikimedia)

+## What is it?

 Tired of waiting 5 seconds to include 200kb of gzipped Google Maps JavaScript code just to display a few tiles and a marker?

 Welcome to the club!